corysauve/dukesilvR/README.md

 <!-- badges: end -->

-This package as one goal: to spread the word of Ron Swanson.
+This package has one goal: to spread the word of Ron Swanson.

 ## Installation